tomalbrc/filament/docs/src/content/blocks.md

 Block configuration files are to be placed in `MyDatapack/data/<namespace>/filament/block/myblock.json`

+Item behaviours such as `food`, `fuel` and `cosmetic` are supported by decorations.
+You can also set components similar to item configurations using the `components` field

 ## Contents

 Blocks like candles or turtle eggs, with mutiple blocks in 1: